 As part of its mission, the ADP:

 - Maintains a list of described DVDs, broadcast television, movies, performing arts, museums, and national parks on the ADP website.
 As the only repository of all audio described titles on DVD and the three video streaming services (Amazon Prime Video, iTunes, and Netflix), the ADP decided to create an index of ALL the titles.
 This new master index will allow you to look up any movie or TV series to see if it is available anywhere for purchase or with a subscription.

 - Offers a biennial ADP Conference and Mentoring Program (AD consumers working with describers and industry representatives)

 - Sponsors and promotes the ADP Awards, including the BADIE contest (Benefits of Audio Description in Education) which recognizes reviews of described material written by blind students

-- Maintains the Audio Description Discussion Group Listserv, an active Facebook page, and Twitter feed
+- Maintains the Audio Description Discussion Group Listserv, and maintains an active presence on Facebook, Instagram, and Twitter

 - Sponsors two Audio Description Institutes each year: three-day intensive training seminars on the development of high-quality audio description

 - Produces description for special initiatives, e.g., The White House AD tour, national broadcast of description for presidential inaugurations, the live description of the solar eclipse, and select description projects for museums, performing arts and film